w4rc0n/Icinga-2-Provisioner/README.md

 --------------
 - Host must be using linux.
 Windows not supported at this time.
 (Confirmed working on Ubuntu 14.04-20.04, but should work on other distros)
 - icinga2 must be installed on the host you would like to provision into icinga2.
-- icinga2 API must be enabled on the config master.
 - The host you would like to provision into icinga2 must be able to talk to your icinga2 master on ports 443/tcp, 5665/tcp.
     - It would work with port 80/tcp/http as well, however you would need to adjust the script for that, and I don't recommend sending API credentials over unencrypted connections.
 - The icinga2 [director module](https://github.com/Icinga/icingaweb2-module-director) must be installed and configured on the master.
+- [Icinga Web 2](https://github.com/Icinga/icingaweb2) must be installed and configured on the master.
+- You must create an Icinga Web 2 web user that has the following permissions (I would recommend a dedicated user with no other permissions:
+    - General Module Access (for director)
+    - director/api
+    - director/deploy
+    - director/hosts
 - You will need an API key for the host template you would like to use:
     1. Select `Icinga Director` in the icinga2 web interface, in the left side bar.
     2. Select `Hosts`